-5. Cabinet is asked to approve:
+- 5. Cabinet is asked to approve: - (i) This proposal to enter into a Section 75 Partnership Agreement between Enfield Council and NMUH for the delivery of the Enfield Integrated Community Sexual Health Services consisting of Family Planning & Contraception, STi testing and treatment, sexual health outreach and services to support to young people.

-- (i) This proposal to enter into a Section 75 arrangement between Enfield Council and NMUH for the delivery of the Enfield Integrated Sexual Health Community Services consisting of Family Planning & Contraception, STi testing and treatment, sexual health outreach and services to support to young people. - (ii) The signing of a Service Specific Agreement for the Enfield Integrated Sexual Health Community Services under the overarching Section 75 Partnership Agreement with NMUH and to utilise the existing governance structures for the delivery of this service. - (iii) The delegation of authority to the Director of Public Health, in consultation with the Director of Law and Governance, to finalise and agree the Service Specific Agreement for the Enfield Integrated Sexual Health Community Services and to make any variations during the term of the Agreement.
+- (ii) A separate schedule for the Enfield Integrated Sexual Health Community Service within the current Section 75 agreement held with NMUH for the 0-19 Service and utilise the existing governance structures for the delivery of this service. - (iii) The delegation of authority to the Director of Public Health, in consultation with the Director of Law and Governance, to finalise and agree this Section 75 Partnership Agreement for the Enfield Integrated Sexual Health Community Services and to make any variations during the term of the Agreement.